ansible/ansible/docsite/rst/glossary.rst

         A host is simply a remote machine that Ansible manages.
 They can have individual variables assigned to them, and can also be organized in groups.
-All hosts have a name they can be reached at (which is either an IP address or a domain name) and optionally a port number if they are not to be accessed on the default SSH port.
+All hosts have a name they can be reached at (which is either an IP address or a domain name) and, optionally, a port number, if they are not to be accessed on the default SSH port.

     Host Specifier